luizbgomide/sovereign/rules.md

 | Cart (pulled by 2 beasts) | 25g    | 300 |

 ## Falling and Other Hazards

-Some perils occur with some regularity for adventurers.
-A few of the most common are detailed here.
+Some perils occur regularly for adventurers.
+A few common ones are detailed below.

-**Falling**: Most creatures will take `1d6` [damage](#damage) per 10ft they fall, up to `20d6` maximum.
-Spikes or other hazardous terrain at the bottom will add at least `1d6` to the total.
-A creature that intentionally leaps or skids down in a controlled way makes a DEX or STR/[Exert](#exert) [skill check](#skill-checks) at a difficulty of 7 + 1 for every 10ft; on a success, the effective distance fallen is halved.
+**Falling**: Most creatures take `1d6` [damage](#damage) per 10 feet fallen, up to a maximum of `20d6`.
+Spikes or other hazardous terrain at the bottom add at least `1d6` to the total.
+A creature intentionally leaping or sliding down in a controlled way may attempt a DEX or STR/[Exert](#exert) [skill check](#skill-checks) with a difficulty of 7 + 1 for every 10 feet; on success, the effective distance fallen is halved.

-**Suffocation**: Creatures fight or act normally without air for one [Round](#round) per point of Constitution, or 10 [Rounds](/rules#round) for most NPCs.
-If they don’t move, they quadruple this time.
-Once they run out of air, they must make a [Physical](#physical) save each [Round](/rules#round) or take 1 HP per HD or level they have.
+**Suffocation**: Creatures can fight or act without air for one [Round](#round) per point of Constitution, or 10 [Rounds](/rules#round) for most NPCs.
+If they remain still, this time quadruples.
+Once they run out of air, they must make a [Physical](#physical) save each [Round](/rules#round) or take 1 HP per HD or level.

-**Starvation**: Each day of insufficient food (1 Ration) causes 1 [System Strain](#system-strain).
+**Starvation**: Each day without sufficient food (1 Ration) causes 1 [System Strain](#system-strain).
 If you already have maximum system strain, you die.

-**Dehydration**: Each day of insufficient water (a waterskin's worth) causes 3 [System Strain](#system-strain).
+**Dehydration**: Each day without enough water (a waterskin's worth) causes 3 [System Strain](#system-strain).
 If you already have maximum system strain, you die.

-<strong id="lack-of-sleep">Lack of Sleep</strong>: Each day of insufficient sleep (8 hours every 24 hours) causes 2 [System Strain](#system-strain).
+<strong id="lack-of-sleep">Lack of Sleep</strong>: Each day without sufficient sleep (8 hours every 24 hours) causes 2 [System Strain](#system-strain).

-Starvation and Dehydration are ignored so long as the Characters aren't trying to sleep in a dungeon or stay longer than [they paid for](#overland-travel).
+Starvation and Dehydration are ignored as long as the Characters aren’t trying to sleep in a dungeon or staying longer than [they paid for](#overland-travel).

 ## Overland Travel

-Unless there is an *extremely* compelling reason to play it out, montage through the geography traveled and arrive at the destination.
-For time-tracking purposes, Characters are able to travel ~18 miles/day.
+Unless there is an *extremely* compelling reason to play it out, montage through the journey and arrive at the destination.
+For time-tracking purposes, Characters can travel about 18 miles per day.

-We abstract the cost of hiring mercenaries, donkeys, buying rations, etc with this chart from [Illusory Sensorium](https://illusorysensorium.com/tyranny-of-wagons/).
-The further you travel, the more food you need, which is heavy, so you need donkeys.
-The donkeys *also* have to eat, and be protected, which requires more donkeys to serve as a baggage train, all of which need guards that also have to eat, and so on.
-Hence, we have exponential costs:
+The cost of hiring mercenaries, donkeys, purchasing rations, and other travel-related expenses is abstracted using the chart below, based on [Illusory Sensorium](https://illusorysensorium.com/tyranny-of-wagons/).
+The further the party travels, the more food is required, which adds weight, requiring donkeys.
+These donkeys also need food and protection, which in turn leads to more donkeys and guards, creating exponential costs:

 | Weeks | Cost per Character | Weeks | Cost per Character |
 | ----- | ------------------ | ----- | ------------------ |